 Bereketabe was born in Addis Ababa where his family spoke Amharic, the national language of Ethiopia and the language spoken so beautifully by Bereketabe’s family and friends during his funeral.

-Jimiri (ጅምር) (pronounced jih∙MIH∙rih) is the Amharic word for beginning, or start, and its meaning captures the mission of our Youth Leadership Program.
+Jimiri (ጅምር) (pronounced jih∙MIH∙rih)is the Amharic word for beginning, or start, and its meaning captures the mission of our Youth Leadership Program.
 To help bridge the racial and ethnic divide in the United States, we begin by building friendships and empathy among children of different racial backgrounds who attend different schools.
 We aim to help children embark on a lifelong journey of racial and ethnic understanding.
-And we begin to empower them to help solve the intractable problems of racism and racial segregation and the severe social and economic disparities that arise from them.
+And we begin to empower them to help solve the intractable problems of racism and racial segregation and the social and economic disparities that arise from them.

 Building friendships and empathy through a group-based program within the United States is our beginning, jimiri, inspiring the next generation of leaders to promote racial healing and social justice.